 Part of the reason risk increases with age is that people are more likely to have other health issues later in life, and underlying health conditions are a huge driver of complications that arise from COVID-19.
 A June report from the CDC found that hospitalizations for people with COVID-19 were six times as high for patients with chronic health conditions, compared to otherwise healthy individuals; deaths among this population were 12 times as high.

-People of any age with the following conditions are at increased risk of severe illness from COVID-19, according to the CDC:
+People with the following conditions are at increased risk for severe illness from COVID-19, the CDC says: